pytorch/pytorch.github.io/_posts/2022-11-08-scaling-multimodal-foundation-models-in-torchmultimodal-with-pytorch-distributed.md

 1. Scaling model size: DDP is only able to fit the 350M and 900M model on a node.
 With FSDP, due to memory savings, we are able to train ~3x bigger models compared to DDP  (i.e. the 1.8B and 2.7B variants).
 Combining activation checkpointing (AC) with FSDP enables training even bigger models, on the order of ~10x compared to DDP (i.e. 4.8B and 10B variants)
 2. Throughput:
   - For smaller model sizes, at a constant batch size of 8, the throughput for DDP is slightly higher than or equal to FSDP, explainable by the additional communication required by FSDP.
 It is lowest for FSDP and AC combined together.
 This is because AC re-runs checkpointed forward passes during the backwards pass, trading off additional computation for memory savings.
 However, in the case of the 2.7B model, FSDP + AC actually has higher throughput compared to FSDP alone.
 This is because the 2.7B model with FSDP is operating close to the memory limit even at batch size 8 triggering CUDA malloc retries which tend to slow down training.
 AC helps with reducing the memory pressure and leads to no retries.
   - For DDP and FSDP + AC, the throughput increases with an increase in batch size for each model.
 For FSDP alone, this is true for smaller variants.
 However, with the 1.8B and 2.7B parameter models, we observe throughput degradation when increasing batch size.
-A potential reason for this, as noted above also, is that at the memory limit, PyTorch’s CUDA memory management may have to retry cudaMalloc calls and/or run expensive defragmentation steps to find free memory blocks to handle the workload’s memory requirements.
-This can result in training slowdown.
+A potential reason for this, as noted above also, is that at the memory limit, PyTorch’s CUDA memory management may have to retry cudaMalloc calls and/or run expensive defragmentation steps to find free memory blocks to handle the workload’s memory requirements which can result in training slowdown.
   - For larger models that can only be trained with FSDP (1.8B, 2.7B, 4.8B) the setting with highest throughput achieved is with FSDP + AC scaling to the maximum batch size.
 For 10B, we observe nearly equal throughput for smaller and maximum batch size.
 This might be counterintuitive as AC results in increased computation and maxing out batch size potentially leads to expensive defragmentation operations due to operating at CUDA memory limit.
 However, for these large models, the increase in batch size is large enough to mask this overhead.

 <p align="center">